 Supporting the drinks industry through COVID-19

-The effects of coronavirus across Australian society have been widespread and it may be some time before we have all data on the depth of the disruption caused by the virus.
+The effects of coronavirus across Australian society have been widespread and it may be some time before we return to some semblance of normality after the depth of the disruption caused by the virus.

 In the drinks industry, COVID-19 has caused a seismic shift in the demand for many categories, and as such, is impacting the way our Members operate.